OfirTheOne/ogn-snackbar/README.md

     ...
     constructor(private snackbarService: OgnSnackbarService) { }

-to show the snackbar call the method<br>
+To show the snackbar call the method<br>

     this.snackbarService.showSnackbar(text: string, options?: SnackbarOptionsArgs)